PdxCodeGuild/advjs-curriculum/week-3/chatroom2.md

 {"text":"test2","date":"2020-05-15T02:05:15.596Z"}
 ```

 Notice each object is on its own line.
 This means we can easily add new messages by simply appending a new line to the file.
-Reading messages from the file will involve splitting the file on newlines, filtering out empty strings (these occur from calling `.split` when there are dangling newlines), and lasting `JSON.parse`ing each message (try using `.map`).
+Reading messages from the file will involve splitting the file on newlines, filtering out empty strings (these occur from calling `.split` when there are dangling newlines), and lastly `JSON.parse`ing each message (try using `.map`).